pbrisbin/pbrisbin.com/_posts/2014-02-22-writing_json_apis_with_yesod.md

 handlers are more concise and readable than the analogous Rails serializers and controllers.
-Our system is also far safer thanks to the type system and framework-provided functions like `get404` and `parseJsonBody_` without us needing to explicitly deal with any of that.
+Our system is also far safer thanks to the type system and framework-provided functions like `get404` and `requireJsonBody` without us needing to explicitly deal with any of that.

 I hope this post has shown that Yesod is indeed a viable option for projects of this nature.